stepandel/webjot/README.md

 ## About

-WebJot is idea tracker build as my first website for experience purposes originally serving as a tracker of ideas for my portfolio
+WebJot is a project progress tracker for websites and apps.

-The data is managed via NoSQL databse hosted on Firebase server.
+The application is build with Angular 5 and Firebase NoSQL database.

+It is a fully responsive UI build with Bootstrap.

+It uses native authentication and communicates with the user via Flash Messages.

 Latest production virsion is deployed here: https://webjot-prod.firebaseapp.com

 ## Licence